WebAssembly/spec/spectec/test-prose/TEST.md

     - the expression expr is valid with the value type I32.
     - expr is constant.
   - Or: datamode_u0 is PASSIVE.

+Datamode_ok/active
+- the data mode (ACTIVE x expr) is valid with the data type OK if:
+  - the memory type C.MEMS[x] is defined in the context.
+  - C.MEMS[x] is mt.
+  - the expression expr is valid with the value type I32.
+  - expr is constant.

+Datamode_ok/passive
+- the data mode PASSIVE is valid with OK.

 Data_ok
 - the memory segment (DATA b* datamode) is valid with the data type OK if: